 If your Provider accepts Medicare Assignment, they will file the claim for you.
-Medicare submits your claims directly to Blue Cross and Blue Shield of Texas when they have your Medicare information on file.
+Medicare submits your claims directly to BCBSTX when they have your Medicare information on file.

 If you visited a Non-Contracted Provider within the United States, you'll likely need to submit a claim to your Medicare plan and the HealthSelect Plan for reimbursement.
 For information on how to submit a claim to Medicare, visit Medicare.gov.